Photography terms

 Rule of thirds

-It is a basic principle of composition in photography: placing the subjects on imaginary lines dividing the image into 3 in the direction of length and width.
+This is a basic principle of photographic composition: placing subjects along imaginary lines that divide the image into thirds, both horizontally and vertically.

 Sensor

-An electronic system in your camera that transforms light into information, making the colors of each point on your image appear.
-It is the equivalent of a silver film.
+An electronic component in your camera that transforms light into information, allowing the colors and tones of each point in the image to appear.
+It is the digital equivalent of film.

-Here’s an example of lens, the excellent Canon 85mm f/1.8, a very good price/performance ratio for portrait photography! – More details on Amazon
+Here is an example of a lens: the excellent Canon 85mm f/1.8, with very good value for money for portrait photography! – More details on Amazon

 Sharpness

-A notion defining a feeling of clarity of an image.
-We speak about sharp image when this last appears very detailed to the naked eye.
+A notion that describes the perceived clarity of an image.
+We talk about a sharp image when it appears very detailed to the naked eye.

 Shutter

-It is a small device located in the camera that allows light to enter more or less towards the sensor of your camera, in order to capture an image.
+This is a small device inside the camera that allows light to reach the sensor for a specific amount of time in order to capture an image.

 Shutter speed priority

-Another semi-automatic camera mode allowing the photographer to choose the desired shutter speed for a scene.
-The camera takes care of choosing the other parameters (aperture / ISO) to correctly expose the scene.
+Another semi-automatic camera mode that allows the photographer to choose the desired shutter speed for a scene.
+The camera then chooses the other settings, such as aperture and ISO, to expose the scene correctly.

 Stop (F-stop)

-Technical term related to the aperture of the diaphragm in general.
-We often talk about an “aperture stop” when we open or close the diaphragm, which means moving its aperture from F/5.6 to f/4, for example.
-If we open by one stop, we thus let twice as much light into the sensor.
+A technical term generally related to aperture.
+We often talk about an “aperture stop” when opening or closing the diaphragm, for example moving from f/5.6 to f/4.
+Opening by one stop lets twice as much light reach the sensor.
 The term is also used for shutter speed and ISO sensitivity.

 Soft (image)

-An image that is not very sharp to the naked eye.
-Image quality is often related to the lens used and its quality.
+An image that does not look very sharp to the naked eye.
+This is often related to the lens used and its optical quality.

 Stabilization